gagan-bansal/extend-geojson-properties/README.md

                  // to geojson as properties
     {
-      geoProperty: 'prop1' // output geojson will have property by 'prop1' name dataProperty:'attr2' // json property that need to be extended to geojson
+      geoProperty: 'prop1' // output geojson will have property by 'prop1' name dataProperty:'attr2' // json property that needs to be extended to geojson
         // in this case property name 'attr2'
     },
     //many more rules can be added